zhangyics/zhangyics.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate, supervised by Prof. Xu Sun, at MOE Key Laboratory of Computational Linguistics, School of Electronics Engineering and Computer Science, Peking University.
+I am a PhD candidate, supervised by [Prof. Xu Sun](https://xusun.org), at MOE Key Laboratory of Computational Linguistics, School of Electronics Engineering and Computer Science, Peking University.
 My research interest is Natural Language Generation.
 Currently I'm working on the style transfer task.

-<h2 id="news">News</h2>
+<h1 id="news">News</h1>
 [2020-08] This poor girl is looking for a job.
 Feel free to contact if you are interested.

-<h2 id="exp">Experience</h2>
+<h1 id="experience">Experience</h1>
-Research Intern of NLC group, Microsoft Reserach Asia, 2018.09 - 2018.12
+2018.09 - 2019.01 Research Intern of NLC group, Microsoft Reserach Asia; Focus on formality style transfer.

-<h2 id="pubs">Publications</h2>
+<h1 id="project">Project</h1>
+PKUSEG Toolkit: A multi-domain Chinese word segmentation toolkit; Received 5k stars in GitHub;
+Responsible for the post-processing of segmentation and testing.

+<h1 id="publications">Publications</h1>
 **Yi Zhang**, Tao Ge, Xu Sun
 Parallel Data augmentation for Formality Style Transfer
 **ACL** 2020